 I would like to thank Pereinar123, Vebjorn Fiksdal, Stu Farnsworth, Hans-Olaf Koch, David Neff, Juergen Boehrens, Peter Vermeulen, "Woody" Woodward, Ken Busse, Doborah Hillman and Walt Pich for information provided to me in numerous emails.
 To Angela Bowey for giving me the opportunity to introduce myself and my passion in this article.
 And to Chad Holliday, a glass artisan and our son-in-law, who has helped me to understand the techniques and tools used to make floats, taken me inside working hotshops and who has introduced me to many world famous glass artists and their craft.
 Also special thanks to the sellers, librarians, writers, museum curators, research specialists, glass artisans, and collectors of glass fishing floats, who have helped me build my collection through their auctions, replied to my emails with information, insight, humor and personal stories of their finds.
 And my wife, Nancy.

-If you are looking for glass fishing floats you can usually find items on offer on ebay.These items are for sale right now on eBay - we thought you would like to see these examples.
+If you are looking for glass fishing floats you can usually find items on offer on ebay.We thought you would like to see these examples

 And special thanks to all of you who share your knowledge by answering questions on the Message Board.